 Arlington: The Arlington assembly used the Noah’s Ark display at the July 4th parade, with seven or eight walking down the street delivering approximately 1200 Seed Sower packages.
 For three days at the street fair which followed, a 10′ by 30′ space was used for the ark model and two tables for gospel literature and crafts.
 Bryon and Joni Myers will take the display to the Lynden Farm Fair in August, and the fairs in Okanogan, WA and Rock Creek, BC in September.
 They also continue to visit the Swinomish Indian Reservation with the gospel.

-Ciudad del Carmen: On July 29, David Alves, Jr. and Sr. began nightly gospel meetings in the hall.
+Ciudad del Carmen: On July 29, nightly gospel meetings began in the hall.
 One middle-aged man expressed interest in the first few nights.

 Emiliano Zapata: David Alves, Jr. ended three weeks of gospel meetings encouraged with some new contacts made.

 Chihuahua: Anderson Hernandez and Gilberto Torrens shared in two weeks of children’s meetings in both halls in this city.
 Anderson Hernandez then began gospel meetings in the home of an overseer of the assembly with up to 22 unsaved present some nights.